Aliases for EWSR1 Gene

 GeneCards Summary for EWSR1 Gene

-EWSR1 (EWS RNA-Binding Protein 1) is a Protein Coding gene.
+EWSR1 (EWS RNA Binding Protein 1) is a Protein Coding gene.
 Diseases associated with EWSR1 include ewing sarcoma and desmoplastic small round cell tumor.
-Among its related pathways are Translational Control and Transcriptional misregulation in cancer.
-GO annotations related to this gene include RNA binding and nucleotide binding.
-An important paralog of this gene is FUS.
+Among its related pathways are Transcriptional misregulation in cancer and BARD1 signaling events.
+GO annotations related to this gene include nucleic acid binding and identical protein binding.
+An important paralog of this gene is TAF15.

 UniProtKB/Swiss-Prot for EWSR1 Gene